coreos/coreos-assembler/docs/building-fcos.md

 hacking on the assembler or the configs and prints out the environment and the command that ultimately gets run.
 Let's step through each part:

-- `podman run --rm -ti`: standard container invocation
+- `podman run`: standard container invocation.
+- `-ti`: make it interactive from the command-line.
+- `--rm`: don't retain the container after it exits.
+Everything of interest is bind-mounted to the host.
 - `--privileged`: Note we're running as non root, so this is still safe (from the host's perspective)
 - `--security-opt label:disable`: Disable SELinux isolation so we don't need to relabel the build directory
 - `--uidmap=1000:0:1 --uidmap=0:1:1000 --uidmap 1001:1001:64536`: map the `builder` user to root in the user namespace where root in the user namespace is mapped to the calling user from the host.
 See [this well formatted explanation](https://github.com/debarshiray/toolbox/commit/cfcf4eb31e14b3a300804840d315c62bc32e15ae) of the complexities of user namespaces in rootless podman.
-- `--device /dev/kvm --device /dev/fuse`: Bind in necessary devices
+- `--device /dev/kvm --device /dev/fuse`: Bind in necessary devices.
 - `--tmpfs`: We want /tmp to go away when the container restarts; it's part of the "ABI" of /tmp
 - `-v /var/tmp:/var/tmp`: Some cosa commands may allocate larger temporary files (e.g. supermin; forward this to the host)
 - `-v ${PWD}:/srv/`: mount local working dir under `/srv/` in container
-- `--name cosa`: just a name, feel free to change it
+- `--name cosa`: just a name, feel free to change it or remove it if you want to run multiple at the same time.
+- `${HOME}/.ssh:/home/builder/.ssh:ro` mount your user's SSH directory into the container to support SSH cloning during the `init` command.
+Feel free to remove it if you aren't using SSH or are cloning manually.

 The environment variables are special purpose:

-- `COREOS_ASSEMBLER_CONFIG_GIT`: Allows you to specifiy a local directory that contains the configs for the ostree you are trying to compose.
+- `COREOS_ASSEMBLER_CONFIG_GIT`: Allows you to specifiy an alternative local directory that contains the configs for the ostree you are trying to compose, otherwise the default is `src/config/` in the working directory.
 - `COREOS_ASSEMBLER_GIT`: Allows you to specify a local directory that contains the CoreOS Assembler scripts.
 This allows for quick hacking on the assembler itself.